LincaMarius/ISAP-1_Instruction_Set/README.md

 *If we implement the Control Block using Combinational Logic we will use these equations.*

-## JF instruction – Far Jump
+## The INC instruction – increment the contents of the Accumulator register
-Binary form:  0111 nnnn \
+Binary form:  1111 0001 \
-Operation:  I/O [0] <- A; PC <- n \
+Operation:  A <- A + 1 \
-Example: JF 2h
+Example: INC

-The program jumps unconditionally to Address n and loads into port 0 the contents of the Accumulator to set the memory segment.\
-This instruction will work if we have an external 8-bit memory segmentation system implemented connected to output port 0.
+It's an instruction added by me that does Increment the contents of the Accumulator Register by one.
+It is an instruction that has no parameters, so it is an extended instruction.

-The timing diagram for the JC instruction is as follows:
+The timing diagram for the INC instruction is as follows:

 ![ Figure 19 ](/Pictures/Figure19.png)